aholkner/matomo-cloudflare-location-provider/README.md

 instead of the default GeoIP2 plugin if all tracking requests are being routed through Cloudflare.

-This plugin trusts the country code provided in the `HTTP_CF_IPCOUNTRY` header injected by Cloudflare, and does not require any GeoIP database.
+This plugin trusts the country code provided in the `HTTP_CF_IPCOUNTRY` header injected by Cloudflare, and does not require any GeoIP database.  **Ensure you enable IP Geolocation in the Cloudflare "Network" dashboard.**

 If requests are tracked outside of Cloudflare, no geolocation information will be available.